Search:

 Sorrow

 Since Jewish law required trials to be conducted during the day, the chief priests and elders reconvened in the morning and delivered the official verdict against Jesus, so that the people could not say that their hastily - called night meeting was unlawful (v.
 1).
 The court decided that Jesus must die, but they did not have the authority to exercise capital punishment.
-Jesus was therefore bound and brought by the Jews to Pilate (v.
+Jesus was therefore bound and brought by the Jews to Pilate the governor (v.
 2).

 As Judas watched them take Jesus to Pilate he realized the consequences of his sin and “repented himself (v.
 3).”
 In the original language this was not a sorrow for sin that leads to a change of mind and action, but a regret of being caught.
 He knew he had betrayed innocent blood so he took the money back to the officials.
 They refused to accept it (v.
 4).
 They had what they wanted from Judas and were no longer concerned with him or his problem.
 Totally frustrated Judas went to the temple and threw the money into the holy place.
 Then he went out and hanged himself (v.
 5).